kennethtiet/kennethtiet.github.io/_pages/about.md

 ## currently

-I'm reading Meditations by Marcus Aurelius.
-I'm also learning new skills by following [this](https://roadmap.sh/backend) roadmap.
+reading think like a monk by jay shetty

 ## extras